 People with Disabilities in the Home

 If a fire occurs in your home, your chances of survival will depend on how quickly and safely you are able to get out.
-People with serious mobility difficulties should be encouraged to have their bedroom as close to a final exit door as practical, or a relatively safe area.
+People with serious mobility difficulties should be encouraged to have their bedroom as close to a final exit door as practical, or to a relatively safe area.

 People with disabilities should be aware of the special devices that are available such as smoke alarms with a vibrating pad or flashing light for those with a hearing impairment, smoke alarms with a strobe light outside the house to catch the attention of neighbours or passers-by, and emergency call or alarm systems for summoning help.

 Means of Escape for Disabled People in Public Places

 In public places the Regulatory Reform (Fire Safety) Order 2005 requires that the Responsible Person, when conducting a fire risk assessment and considering the means of escape from fire, should incorporate the recommendations of:-

 - The British Standard BS 8300-2.
 “Design of an accessible and inclusive built environment.
 Buildings” to meet the needs of disabled people.

 - The supplementary guide Fire Safety Risk Assessment: Means of Escape for Disabled People which can be downloaded at the Ministry of Housing, Communities and Local Government web site.

 These are not a statutory documents but authoritative guidance on the design and management of buildings to enable the safe evacuation of people with disabilities.
 They include guidance for people with hearing and sight loss and information on how they apply to existing buildings.
 Copies of the British Standard may be obtained from the local library or you may have to purchase one from the British Standards Institute.

 The following guidance should be read in conjunction with the British Standard BS 8300-2.
 The evacuation plan should only be devised by persons familiar with the location and the people involved.

 - Disabled people, like everyone else, should always have available a safe means of escape in the event of fire.